volkavich/omniflix-viewer/README.md

 ---

-### Highlights of the Projects
+### Highlights of the Project

 * Tried to combine Neobrutalistic Design Trend with Glassmorphism Design Trend that Omniflix uses.
 * Used [Graz](https://graz.strange.love/docs/) from [StrangeLove](https://strange.love/) to easily integrate Keplr to the Front-End.
-* Tried to pay homeage to Omniflix's existing Design by replicating and iterating upon the Omniflix's Design language.
+* Tried to pay homeage to Omniflix's existing Design by replicating and iterating upon the Omniflix's Design language as much as possible.
 * Fully designed in Vanilla CSS.